Levi García: Early career

 After spending the previous year in the club's youth program, García made his full professional debut for T&TEC of the TT Pro League, at the age of 15, after making appearances during the club's run-in to close the 2012–13 season.
 Due to the club's severe financial struggles and inability to pay its salaried players, Electricity Boys manager Dexter Cyrus decided to feature some of its younger players, which included the three Garcia brothers, in Pro League matches.

 In March 2014, García signed his first professional contract with Central FC of the TT Pro League on a two-year agreement.
 However, prior to his first appearance for the club, he was discovered in September 2014 while playing for Trinidad and Tobago during qualification for the 2015 CONCACAF U-20 Championship by Dutch agent Humphry Nijman.

 After an initial struggle between Central and Nijman, the two parties came to an agreement through mediation involving the Trinidad and Tobago Football Association to allow Garcia participate for a trial in the Netherlands.
+Despite this, he still scored one goal for Central FC during the 2013–14 TT Pro League season.